robboby13/Udacity/README.md

-# The lane detection algorithm was developed on the NVIDIA TX2 embedded platform
+# Lane Detection algorithm was developed on the NVIDIA TX2 embedded platform
 Libraries OpenCV3.2 with Python3 Bindings

 Reference the tutorial for help with installing these libraries